kilbergr/Angular_Unit_III/Unit_III_Resources.md

 * What are Web Sockets?
 WebSockets is an advanced technology that makes it possible to open an interactive communication session between the user's browser and a server.

+* What is AngularFire?

+* Can you use Firebase with an Angular app without AngularFire?

+* What does it mean that AngularFire supports 3-way data binding?